akka/akka/akka-docs/manual/getting-started-first.rst

 Now we have a routes are representing all our workers in a single abstraction.
 If you paid attention to the code above to see that we were using the ``nrOfWorkers`` variable.
 This variable and others we have to pass to the ``Master`` actor in its constructor.
 So now let's create the master actor.
 We had to pass in three integer variables needed:

 - ``nrOfWorkers`` -- defining how many workers we should start up
-- ``nrOfMessages`` -- defining how many numebr chunks should send out to the workers
+- ``nrOfMessages`` -- defining how many number chunks should send out to the workers
 - ``nrOfElements`` -- defining how big the number chunks sent to each worker should be

 Let's not write the master actor::